 Want more stories like this one?

-The key, as the Dutch team proved, is getting the water-to-sand ratio just right; too much water and the sled bogs down.
-Despite the seemingly obvious answer—tomb art discovered in the 19th century depicts laborers pouring water in front of a block-hauling team—debate over how the pyramids were built is almost as ancient as the pyramids themselves.
+The key, as the scale-model experiment proved, is getting the water-to-sand ratio just right; too much water and the sled bogs down.
+Despite the seemingly obvious answer—tomb art discovered in the 19th century depicts laborers pouring liquid in front of a block-hauling team—debate over how the pyramids were built is almost as ancient as the pyramids themselves.
 A 1956 article in the journal Archaeology describes how speculation about construction methods dates back to ancient Greece and continues unabated.
 A quick search of the JSTOR archives reveals thousands of articles on the topic, with many focused on the use of rollers or even cranes to haul the blocks.
 A 2003 article in the journal Technology and Culture does pursue the water-as-lubricant hypothesis, providing some theoretical physical calculations but without providing much supporting evidence beyond the tomb art.